Passionately Advocating for Justice on Behalf of Injured Victims

 Remember, even if the driver of the vehicle cannot be found, you can still obtain a financial settlement from your own insurance provider, so make sure you report the accident to them as soon as possible.
 Although uninsured motorist property damage (UMPD) in California cannot be used to cover vehicle damage from a hit and run accident, you can still use uninsured motorist bodily coverage (UMBI) to obtain a settlement through your insurance company.

 Additionally, pedestrians and bicyclists are also protected by uninsured motorist coverage if they are struck by a hit and run drivers.

-Contact the Skilled Legal Team at Martinian & Associates INC. Today!
+Contact the Skilled Legal Team at Martinian Lawyers Today!

-If you sustained injuries in a hit and run accident, you will need an attorney who understands the complexities associated with insurance coverage and how to recover compensation from every possible source on your behalf.
-At Martinian & Associates INC., our Los Angeles team of personal injury attorneys are passionate about advocating for the rights of those who have been injured by the negligent actions of others and will dedicate our legal talent and resources to ensuring financial recovery that could relieve the burden of having endured this traumatic experience.
+If you sustained injuries in a hit and run accident, you will need a Los Angeles hit and run attorney who understands the complexities associated with insurance coverage and how to recover compensation from every possible source on your behalf.
+At Martinian Lawyers, our Los Angeles team of personal injury attorneys are passionate about advocating for the rights of those who have been injured by the negligent actions of others and will dedicate our legal talent and resources to ensuring financial recovery that could relieve the burden of having endured this traumatic experience.

 We represent clients in the Los Angeles area and throughout the state of California and have even consulted with clients and attorneys nationwide.
 With decades of experience on our side, you can be confident in our ability to effectively represent you and help you during what is undoubtedly a difficult time for you and your family.

-At Martinian & Associates INC., we also believe that you should focus on recovering from your injuries while we handle your case, which is why we do not accept payment until we win your case.
+At Martinian Lawyers, we also believe that you should focus on recovering from your injuries while we handle your case, which is why we do not accept payment until we win your case.